Using MPI with IPython#

 from mpi4py import MPI import numpy as np def psum(a): locsum = np.sum(a) rcvBuf = np.array(0.0, 'd') MPI.COMM_WORLD.Allreduce([locsum, MPI.DOUBLE], [rcvBuf, MPI.DOUBLE], op=MPI.SUM) return rcvBuf

-Finally, connect to the cluster and use this function interactively.
-In this
+Now, we can start an IPython cluster and use this function interactively.

-case, we create a distributed array and sum up all its elements in a distributed
+we create a distributed array and sum up all its elements in a distributed manner

 Any Python code that makes calls to MPI can be used in this manner, including compiled C, C++ and Fortran libraries that have been exposed to Python.